 Thanks Ela, your information is welcome.
 I will book online to save time at the station.
 We have only 1 hour 30 minutes from the plane landing at Budapest Airport to the train leaving Kelenfold, you see.
 If we miss it, we have to wait two hours for the next.

 We come back from Vienna on Friday to Budapest, and will have all weekend to see that beautiful city before returning to UK. almost 5 years ago

 When using a REX- or IC-train, it is correct that the ticket can be bought in the train for a small supplement.
 However it is NOT possible buying a ticket in RJ-train when crossing the border.

 The latest train is 9.28 pm, and possibilites to use train 4.24 pm is also possible.
 The "problem" is that the 4.24 pm-train is not a RJ-train, two changes are required and you'll arrive i Vienna LATER than when using the 5.24 pm-train.

 Whether the ticket-sellers are English-speaking or not depends on "when and where".
 Yes, 50 % do, and thus I said POSSIBLE two or three queues.
 However, you should never expect that you'll be in touch with the "correct" 50 % - especially not when in a hurry!

 All RJ-trains stops at Wien Westbahnhof, as well as Wien Meidling.
 If using a REX, IC- or EN-train the train may not stop at Westbahnhof, but ALL RJ-trains will stop there.

 A standard ticket consists of two part - a "general" part which is valdid for minimum six hours and a seat reservation.
 The seat reservation is lost if not catching the booked train, and a new reservation is needed - about 1000 HUF or slightly above 3 EUR/seat.
-A discounted ticket, however, is 100 % lost if not catching the train. about 4 years ago
+A discounted ticket, however, is 100 % lost if not catching the train. almost 5 years ago